On the facet pivot simplex method for linear programming

-Almost all simplex algorithms are {\it vertex} simplex algorithms, including dual simplex algorithms.
-The vertex simplex algorithms utilize vertex geometry and the base is formed from a subset of columns (a vertex) of the constraint matrix $\A$ or a subset of the rows of $\A^{\T}$; every iterate is a basic primal (or dual) feasible solution; and the iterate moves from a vertex to an adjacent vertex.
-Very recently, Liu et. at. \cite{ltz21} published their brilliant idea, which is based on the facet (of the convex polytope) geometry.
+Almost all simplex algorithms use {\it vertex pivot}, including dual simplex algorithms \cite{koberstein05,kostina02,lemke54,kgk79,maros03,pan05,vanderbei14}.
+The vertex pivot simplex algorithms consider the standard linear program problem with the constraints of $\A^I \x =\b^I$ and $\x \geq \0$, and the number of the columns of $\A^I$ is greater than the number of rows of $\A^I$.
+These algorithms utilize vertex geometry, and the base is formed from a subset of primary variables (a primary vertex) or a subset of dual variables and dual slack variables (a dual vertex); every iterate is a primal (or dual) feasible solution; and the iterate moves from a vertex to an adjacent vertex.
+Very recently, Liu et. al. \cite{ltz21} published their brilliant idea, which is based on the facet geometry.
+The facet pivot method considers the canonical linear program problem with the constraints of $\A^J \x \ge \b^J$ and ${\Bell} \leq \x \leq \u$, where the number of the rows of constraints is greater than the number of the columns of constraints\footnote{We can rewrite the two sets of constraints $\A^J \x \ge \b^J$ and ${\Bell} \leq \x \leq \u$ as one $\A \x = \left[ \right] \x \geq \left[ \right]$.}.
+Every iterate is a basic solution but not necessarily a feasible solution until an optimal solution is found.